jluethi/napari-animation-tutorial/README.md

 # napari-animation-tutorial
 [napari](https://www.napari.org) tutorial covering installation, basic usage &amp; napari animation functionality

-Tutorial organized by @jluethi on 3rd of June, 2022
+Tutorial organized by [@jluethi](https://github.com/jluethi) on 3rd of June, 2022

-This tutorial will cover 3 main steps:
+This tutorial will cover 3 main topics:
 1. Setting up a local napari installation on your computer
 2. Basics of getting started in napari
 3. Using the napari animation and screenshot functionality to create images and movies with napari